 Chambers & Partners

-As well as work in the UK, he has a great deal of expertise in international disputes throughout Europe, the USA, The Middle East, the West Indies, Africa, Hong Kong, Singapore, Malaysia, India and South America.
-He is a member of, or has been admitted to the Bars of California, Ireland, Hong Kong (ad hoc), Malaysia (ad hoc) and New South Wales and has been heavily involved in ICC arbitrations.
-He sat as a recorder for 17 years and was appointed to the United Nations Compensation Commission for a five year term as chair of a construction panel He has written and contributed widely, including in particular as Principal Editor of Bernstein’s Handbook of Arbitration and Dispute Resolution Practice.
+As well as work in the UK, he has a great deal of expertise in international disputes throughout Europe, the USA, the Middle East, the West Indies, Africa, Hong Kong, Singapore, Malaysia, India and South America.
+He is a member of, or has been admitted to, the Bars of California, Ireland, Hong Kong (ad hoc), Malaysia (ad hoc) and New South Wales, and has been heavily involved in ICC arbitrations.
+He sat as a Recorder for 17 years and was appointed to the United Nations Compensation Commission for a five year term as chair of a construction panel.
+He has written and contributed widely, including in particular as Principal Editor, to Bernstein’s Handbook of Arbitration and Dispute Resolution Practice.

 He undertakes work as an arbitrator, advocate, mediator, dispute board resolver, and adjudicator.

-John is recommended as a leading Silk in ‘International Arbitration: Arbitrators’ by both Chambers UK 2014 and Legal 500.
-Legal 500 2014 also rank john a leading silk Construction Law.
+John is recommended as a leading Silk in “International Arbitration: Arbitrators” by both Chambers UK (2014) and Legal 500.
+Legal 500 (2014) also rank John as a leading silk in Construction Law.

-Commercial work has included a taxi franchise in the High Court; a bus contract in Turkey; a shore dealing dispute in Hong Kong and continental Europe; a commission dispute arising out of a Westland v Saudi Arabia (a major case in the 90s); a follow on dispute to the CME television rights dispute; an aircraft servicing dispute in Africa involving serious corruption issues.
+Commercial work has included a taxi franchise in the High Court; a bus contract in Turkey; a shore dealing dispute in Hong Kong and continental Europe; a commission dispute arising out of Westland v Saudi Arabia (a major case in the 90s); a follow-on dispute to the CME television rights dispute; and an aircraft servicing dispute in Africa involving serious corruption issues.

-Engineering Work has included disputes about a gypsum plant in Jordan; a steel mill in Egypt; a major gas storage and pumping station in Poland; and LPG plant in Malaysia; underground storage of LPG in Australia; a catcracker (refinery equipment) in Australia; a mining collapse dispute; an undersea cable dispute (North Sea); a barge mounted generating plant in Bangladesh; a shipping dispute in India; and industrial boiler and water treatment installation plant in England; a major offshore fabrication dispute in the gulf; Connah’s Quay, Kirklareli and other combined cycle power stations; a coastal defence project;; the British Library M&E contract; the conversion of the Solitaire into the world’s largest dynamically positioned pipelaying vessel and the BTC pipeline.
+Engineering work has included disputes about a gypsum plant in Jordan; a steel mill in Egypt; a major gas storage and pumping station in Poland; an LPG plant in Malaysia; underground storage of LPG in Australia; a catcracker (refinery equipment) in Australia; a mining collapse dispute; an undersea cable dispute (North Sea); a barge mounted generating plant in Bangladesh; a shipping dispute in India; an industrial boiler and water treatment installation plant in England; a major offshore fabrication dispute in the gulf; Connah’s Quay, Kirklareli and other combined cycle power stations; a coastal defence project; the British Library M&E contract; the conversion of the Solitaire into the world’s largest dynamically positioned pipe laying vessel and the BTC pipeline.